-Everything you need to know about how the Rocket League ranks work in competitive play
+Everything you need to know about the Rocket League Ranked system, including the new Supersonic Legend rank.

 Competitive Rocket League is a game mode for those who want to play against those of similar abilities and achieve a rank based upon how skilled you are.
 It is a popular feature within Rocket League and here’s how it works and everything you need to know.